dusk-network/docs-public/src/content/docs/operator/nocturne/testnet-faucet.md

 ---
 title: Dusk Nocturne Faucet
-description: "This guide will explain how to obtain nDUSK for the running Nocturne testnet."
+description: This guide will explain how to obtain nDUSK for the running Nocturne testnet.
 ---

 ## How to get testnet tokens